IamAmishaG/Bike-Sales-Analysis-in-Excel/README.md

 # Bike-Sales-Analysis-in-Excel

 ## Description:
-This dataset has details of 1000 users from different backgrounds and whether or not they buy a bike.
-The goal was to analyse the data on what kind of customers and how their backgrounds determine the bike sales.
+The pinnacle of this project is the creation of an interactive dashboard that distills discoveries from the Bike Buyers 1000 dataset.
+Leveraging the insights from pivot tables and dynamic charts, the dashboard provides an in-depth understanding of the relationships between customer attributes and bike sales performance.

 **Data Dictonary:**
 - ID: Customer ID